 - Will it add value to my life right now or can I let it go for good?
 Or just postpone until tomorrow/later/when I have some time?

 Did you find anything that could go?
-I’ll give an example of something I found – scrolling through my Facebook feed for the 10th time in an hour!
+I’ll give an example of something I know can go for me – the endless, mindless scrolling through my Facebook feed!
 Digital detox anyone?

 7. Stop overbooking yourself